Apple cider vinegar is often promoted as something that can help with a wide range of areas of health.

 The proposed mechanism behind why a lot of people think apple cider vinegar helps reduce cancer risk is the theory that the body’s pH plays a role.

 This theory is based on the belief that a less acidic body will make it harder for cancer cells to survive.

 Beyond that, there is no research on apple cider vinegar and cancer anyway.
-Therefore, somebody who is promoting it, is promoting it without any research backing behind it.
+Therefore, somebody who is promoting it is promoting it without any research backing behind it.

-And once again, if there was a theoretical mechanism alongside anecdotal evidence, people would likely start dedicating time and money towards researching this area.
+If there was a theoretical mechanism alongside anecdotal evidence, people would likely start dedicating time and money towards researching this area.

 Some people claim apple cider vinegar improves digestion.